Child & Adolescent Psychiatry Fellowship

 Geriatric Psychiatry Fellowship

-Fellows also benefit from their exposure to the Division of Geriatric Medicine in the Duke Department of Medicine, with opportunities to see patients, participate in case conferences, engage in didactics and undertake research projects.
+Fellows benefit from their exposure to the Duke Aging Center, where they can see patients, participate in case conferences, engage in didactics, and undertake research projects alongside advanced geriatric trainees from multiple disciplines.

 Why Train at Duke?